SkypLabs/bsfl/README.md

 ## Getting started

 In order to use BSFL, you have to include the library in your bash scripts.
-You can do it with an absolute path :
+You can do it with an absolute path:

     source <absolute path to BSFL>

-For example :
+For example:

     source /opt/bsfl/bsfl.sh

-Or with a relative path :
+Or with a relative path:

     declare -r DIR=$(cd "$(dirname "$0")" && pwd)
     source $DIR/<relative path to BSFL>

-For example :
+For example:

     declare -r DIR=$(cd "$(dirname "$0")" && pwd)
     source $DIR/../lib/bsfl.sh

-## What's next ?
+## What's next?

-The best way to learn how BSFL works is to look at the examples available in the [examples][2] folder.
+The best way to learn how BSFL works is to look at the examples available in the [examples][examples] folder.

 ## Documentation

-The online documentation is available [here][3].
+The online documentation is available [here][bsfl doc].

-Building the documentation is done by using [Doxygen][5] :
+Building the documentation is done by using [Doxygen][doxygen]:

     cd <BSFL repository>/doc
     doxygen Doxyfile